-Stay: With only 13 rooms and 2 private villas, book early to get the chance to stay in the stunning Ellerman House.
+Stay: The boutique Silo Hotel on the V&A waterfront, has an ideal location combined with high style and dazzling architecture.
+In addition to an excellent collection of contemporary art, there is a trendy rooftop bar with great views over Cape Town.
+With only 13 rooms and 2 private villas, book early to get the chance to stay in the stunning Ellerman House.
 Located in exclusive Bantry Bay and boasting spectacular ocean views, this is one of those special places.
 We traveled what felt like days to get here from NY, and I was so tempted to never leave Ellerman, with the short walk to nearby Clifton beach being our only activity.
 However, as there is so much to do and see In Cape Town, let alone South Africa, and with only a long weekend, we hit the ground running.

 Morning View: Choose to hike or take the aerial cable-way to the top of Table Mountain for incredible 360 views.
 Table Mountain is the centerpiece of Table Mountain National Park, a true iconic image and symbol of Cape Town.
 If you plan on hiking, it’s a good idea to get an early start before it gets too hot and crowded.
 Plattelklep Gorge is the most direct route, and should take you 1-2 hours depending on your fitness level.
 (Go down via the cable car) Once on the top, enjoy bird’s eye views of both the city and Peninsula from different perspectives as you wander the easy walking trails.